luisgcu/MCS-Scheduler/docs/README.md

 # Scheduler for M70x/M600
 ### Introduction

-Some drive applications require  the motor operation during certain hour range during a  day  and the week.
-Is pretty common in some application user want to avoid motor operation during peak hours ( for non critical applications)  because the electricity tariff are higher than the normal hourly operation.
+Some drive applications require  the motor operation during certain period of time  during and specific week   days .
+For example is  pretty common in some application user want to avoid motor operation during peak hours ( for non critical applications)  during peak time the electricity tariff usually are higher than the normal hourly operation.

 Within our AC drive portfolio  we don't have   any that can do time based start/stop schedule.
-Fortunately we have available RTC keypad that can be use as  real time source to implement  scheduled  start/stop of a motor.
-The Keypad by itself is unable to do the scheduler that we need, but our drives has a internal PLC can be used to write a piece of code  that can has the logic for the hourly control required.
+Fortunately we have available RTC keypad that can be use as  real time source to implement  scheduled  start/stop of a motor controlled by the drive .
+The Keypad by itself is unable to do the scheduler that we need, but our drives has a internal PLC can be used to write a piece of code  that can run  the logic for the hourly control required.

 ### Hardware Requirements.